Mathtodon/Mathtodon.github.io/txdot-page.md

 df_test.loc[:,'Lnprediction_more'] = model_4.predict(test_X)
 ```

-## Model given Wining Bid is Less Than 10% of TxDot Estimate
+### Build a model given that the Winning Bid is Less Than 10% of TxDot Estimate

 ```python